BIGJRA/BIGJRA.github.io/rejuv.md

     -   Power-Up-Punch

 These mad lads did it - made Ledian half decent!
-It’s punching moves hit 4 times, so… it’s gonna get up to max attack quick or perhaps wear you down with priority Mach Punch!
-Venus has a tough team, though almost entirely because of the team’s synergy with the field.
-Many of Ledian, Luxray, and Steelix’s moves can be boosted by the field, and since most of them have the affected abilities, which means they’re going to hit real hard basically every time.
-Plus Azumarill’s 100% accurate Sing, and you’re in for a tricky fight.
+It's punching moves hit 4 times, so… it's gonna get up to max attack quick or perhaps wear you down with priority Mach Punch!
+Venus has a tough team, though almost entirely because of the team's synergy with the field.
+Many of Ledian, Luxray, and Steelix's moves can be boosted by the field, and since most of them have the affected abilities, which means they're going to hit real hard basically every time.
+Plus Azumarill's 100% accurate Sing, and you're in for a tricky fight.

 Revelation/Petal/Fiery Dance are all boosted under this field, so a team using these that targets their low special defense might succeed.